devustine/COS101/fullnotes/03_computer-hardward-components.md

 ## Components of Computer Hardware

 Computer hardware includes input and output devices, the CPU, memories, and storage devices.
 These are things we naturally can see.
 For example:
-- We can see the keyboard
+- We can see the keyboard.
-- If you open up a computer, you can also see the CPU and hard disk
+- If you open up a computer, you can also see the CPU and hard disk.
-- We can see things connected to the computer system such as printers, which are output devices
+- We can see things connected to the computer system such as printers, which are output devices.

 ## The CPU (Central Processing Unit)